 The acrylics in Rebelle have a certain Impasto which is lighter than in the oil tool.
 You may still create impasto effects and influence the look of your brush strokes using the Impasto Strength slider in the Visual settings.
 What's more, you can alter the lightness of your strokes using the newly added Gloss slider for both oils and acrylics:

 Are you ready for Rebelle 4?
 In addition to the features already mentioned today, it will bring more useful innovations we will cover in the next few blogs.
 One of the most important is new watercolors and performance optimizations, which include larger brushes and faster painting.
 Stay tuned!

 Important notice: Rebelle 4 will be a paid upgrade.
-All users who purchased Rebelle 3 from October 15th, 2020 will have a free upgrade.
+All users who purchased Rebelle 3 from October 15th, 2020 until the release of Rebelle 4 will have a free upgrade.
 That means if you want to give Rebelle a try, you should!
 Buying Rebelle 3 now will secure you a free upgrade to Rebelle 4.